sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 directly to achieve something; Monoucha only provides abstractions to APIs where doing something manually would be tedious and/or error-prone.

-Also note that Monoucha is *not* complete, and neither is QuickJS-NG.
+Also note that Monoucha is *not* complete, and neither is QuickJS.
 Documented interfaces may break at any new release.
 Please pin a specific version if you need a stable API.